7 Household Items That Should Never Be Flushed Down the Toilet

 - Paper towels

-- Flushing any of these items can result in blocked drains or damaged sewer pipelines within your home’s plumbing system, which will result in unimaginable expense to you.
+- Cleaning any of these items can lead to blockages in drains or damaged pipelines inside your home’s plumbing system, which will result in unimaginable expense to you.

 1. Baby wipes

-Baby wipes might seem useful however, they do not break down as easily as toilet paper and can clog the plumbing in your home.
-Dispose of them in the trash instead.
+Baby wipes might seem useful, but they do not dissolve like toilet paper.
+They can also clog the plumbing in your home.
+Put them in the trash instead.

 2. Condoms